strangebasisdevs/strangebasis/docs/contributing.md

 # Contributing to strangebasis

 Thank you for your interest in contributing to this project!
 This document provides guidelines and standards for contributing, from branching and versioning conventions to commit messages and pull request expectations.
+For first-time setup, please refer to the [Getting Started](getting_started.md) docs for detailed instructions on setting up your development environment.

+## Pre-commit Hooks

+This project uses pre-commit for managing pre-commit hooks.
+Pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
+It ensures that code meets certain standards before it is committed to the repository.
+Refer to getting_started.md for details on first time setup and pre_commit.md for details on each check.

+## Automated Versioning and Changelog

+Upon merging a release or hotfix branch to `main`, GitHub Actions automatically:

+- Bumps the version based on commit types (following [SemVer](https://semver.org/)).
+- Generates a `CHANGELOG.md` using Commitizen.
+- Pushes the updated version and changelog to `main`. (this extra git push cannot typically trigger other github actions)

+## Testing and Coverage

+Before submitting code, ensure:

+- All tests pass (`pytest` is used for testing).
+- Code coverage is sufficient and no new issues are introduced.

+## Pre-commit Hooks

+This project uses **pre-commit** to ensure code quality and consistency.
+Before making commits, configure your environment to use the pre-commit hooks defined in `.pre-commit-config.yaml`.
+Look at the blah blah blah section in the getting started documentation for detailed instructions on setting up pre-commit in your development environment.

+## Submitting a Pull Request

+1. **Fork** the repository and create your feature branch as described above.
+2. Make commits following the conventional commit standard.
+3. Ensure tests pass locally.
+4. Push your branch and open a **Pull Request** to `develop`.
+5. The Pull Request will trigger GitHub Actions to run tests and update coverage.

 ## Development Workflow